BackdoorAli/snyk-ctf-event-2026/docs/ctf-preparation.md

 ## Constraints and Tradeoffs

-Because the event overlapped with certification renewal work and other scheduling demands, the preparation phase prioritized speed and reliability over completeness.
+Because the event overlapped with certification renewal, work and other scheduling demands, the preparation phase prioritised speed and reliability over completeness.

 That led to a few tradeoffs:

 - not every setup action was documented in exhaustive detail
 - some screenshots serve as confirmation rather than full tutorials
 - challenge depth was limited by remaining time after preparation
-- documentation quality was finalized after the event rather than during it
+- documentation quality was finalised after the event rather than during it

 These tradeoffs are worth stating clearly because they explain why the repository documents one fully completed flag rather than a broader set of solves.